fp-cybrilla/fp-cybrilla.github.io/content/payments/Razorpay-SDK-options.md

 ---
 ## Customise payment checkout page via Razorpay SDK

-Follow the below steps to customise the payment checkout page for netbanking, UPI and mandate authorisation
+Follow the below steps to customise the payment checkout page for Netbanking, UPI and E-Mandate authorisation.

 #### Netbanking/UPI Payment gateway:

-1. Ensure that Payment SDK options are enabled.
+1. Ensure that Payment SDK options are enabled in your FP tenant.
 Please contact FP support for enabling of Payment SDK options.
 2. For each mutual fund schemes that the Investor wants to purchase, create the MF purchase order in FP by using the [MF purchase API](https://fintechprimitives.com/docs/api/#create-a-mf-purchase).
 3. Create payment for one or more MF purchase orders created in step 1 by using [Create Payment API](https://fintechprimitives.com/docs/api/#create-a-payment).